 See OECD Guidelines for Multinational Enterprises on Responsible Business Conduct. p.
 25. §42.
-"A State's failure either to enforce relevant domestic laws, or to implement international human rights obligations or the fact that it may act contrary to such laws or international obligations does not diminish the expectation that enterprises respect human rights" See also Special Reprosentative of the Serveral y to special Representative of the Serveral y cancel and on the Rights of Indigenous Peoples, James Anaya.
-Report to GA, June 2010 (A/HRC/15/37). §45: "As observed by the Special Representative of the Serveral y-General, due diligence is not limited to respect for the domestic regulations of States in which companies operate, which are inadequate in many cases, but should be governed by the international standards that are binding on those States and on the international community as a whole".
-See also UN Global compact: The Business reference guide to the UNDRIP. page 7: "It is important to note that a business' responsibility to respect human rights is a global standard of expected conduct wherever it operates.
-Such obligations relations protecting human rights: As a result, each business has responsibilities, under national law and in accordance with national laws and regulations protecting human rights."
-See also UN Committee on Economic, Social and Cultural Rights, General comment No. 24 (2017) on State obligations under the International Covenant on Economic, Social and Cultural Rights, p.2. §5: "under international standards, business entities are expected to respect Covenant rights regardless of whether domestic laws exist or are fully enforced in practice."
+"A State's failure either to enforce relevant domestic laws, or to implement international human rights obligations or the fact that it may act contrary to such laws or international obligations does not diminish the expectation that enterprises respect human rights".
+See also Special Rapporteur on the Rights of Indigenous Peoples, James Anaya.
+Report to GA, June 2010 (A/HRC/15/37). §45: "As observed by the Special Representative of the Secretary-General, due diligence is not limited to respect for the domestic regulations of States in which companies operate, which are inadequate in many cases, but should be governed by the international standards that are binding on those States and on the international community as a whole".
+See also UN Global compact: The Business reference guide to the UNDRIP. page 7: "It is important to note that a business" responsibility to respect human rights is a global standard of expected conduct wherever it operates.
+Such obligation 'exists independently of State's abilities and/or willingness to fulfil their own human rights obligations. [a]nd it exists over and above compliance with national laws and regulations protecting human rights.
+As a result, each business has responsibilities, under national law and in accordance with the international human rights legal framework, which it must observe in relation to any person, whether they are indigenous or not."
+See also UN Committee on Economic, Social and Cultural Rights in the context of business activities, p.2. §5: "under international standards, business entities are expected to respect Covenant rights regardless of whether domestic laws exist or are fully enforced in practice."